dcnicku/wti-brent-cointegration/README.md

 The spread moved 15% and the z-score went from −3.4 to +2.3.
 Oil Market did not change just the contract rolled forward.

-`src/diagnostics.py` runs this decomposition; it is step 8 of the pipeline.
+`src/diagnostics.py` runs this, step 8 on the pipeline.

 ### Two further caveats

-**WTI does not cleanly pass the I(1) precondition.** On the training window the ADF test rejects a unit root in WTI levels at 5% (p = 0.026) while Brent does not (p = 0.067).
-Cointegration analysis assumes both series are I(1), so the setup is not cleanly satisfied to begin with.
+**WTI does not pass I(1) precondition.**
+During the training period, ADF test rejects the hypothesis for WTI levels at 5% significance level (p = 0.026),  result for Brent is not significant (p = 0.067).
+A p-value above 0.05 does not provide sufficient evidence to reject the hypothesis, the results do not clearly confirm that both series are I(1).
+The cointegration requires both to be I(1), this is not 100% satisfied.

-**The cointegration evidence straddles the 5% line.** WTI on Brent gives p = 0.023; the reverse regression gives p = 0.052.
-The conclusion depends on which variable sits on the left-hand side.
+**The cointegration evidence at 5%.**
+WTI on Brent, p = 0.026 while the reverse regression gives p = 0.052.

-### What would settle it

-Rerun on **back-adjusted continuous contracts**, where the roll is spliced out rather than left in as a jump.
-My prediction is that the remaining edge is somewhere near the −0.21 figure above, i.e. nothing.
-The cheap alternative is to simply refuse to trade on roll dates, which the diagnostic above already simulates.

 ---

 ## Two ways this could have gone wrong

-Both of these make a backtest look good for reasons that have nothing to do with the strategy, so I handled them explicitly.

-**Using information I would not have had at the time.** The z-score is computed on a strictly trailing window.
-Standardising against the full-sample mean and standard deviation would put 2024 information into a signal dated 2022, which is the most common way this kind of backtest produces a fake result.
-Check 5 in the test file verifies this: the z-score at day 800 is the same whether it is computed on 800 days of data or on all 1,500.
+**Using information I would not have had at the time.**
+The z-score is calculated using most recent data, not the whole data set therefore standardising the full data set mean and standard deviation.

-**Trading at a price I could not have got.** A signal from the close of day *t* is traded at the close of day *t+1*.
-Positions are lagged one day before being applied to returns, and costs are charged on the day the position actually changes rather than the day the signal fires.
+**Trading at a unobtainable price .**
+A signal from the close of day *t* is traded at the close of day *t+1*.
+Positions are lagged one day before being applied and costs are charged on the day the position actually changes rather than the day of tje signal.

-The hedge ratio β is estimated on the training window and then held fixed.
-The test period never influences any parameter.
+The hedge ratio β is estimated on the training window and then held.
+The test period does not influence any measure/parameter.

 ---

 ## Checking the code is right

-The problem with a project like this is that on real data I have no idea what the true hedge ratio or half-life is, so a broken estimator would look exactly like a real result. `tests/test_synthetic.py` builds two series that are cointegrated *by construction*, with a β and a half-life I picked, and checks the code recovers them.
-It also runs a negative control on two unrelated random walks, which must fail the cointegration test, and a check that the stop-loss does not immediately re-enter the trade it just exited.
+The problem with a project like this is that on real data the true hedge ratio or half-life is unknown, a wrong estimator looks like a real result. `tests/test_synthetic.py` builds two series that are cointegrated , with a β and a half-life I picked.
+It runs a negative control test to ensure does not produce similar result on two unrelated random walks, which must fail the cointegration test, and to check the stoploss does not enter the trade it exited.

 ```bash
 python tests/test_synthetic.py